GlowingInk/InkyMessage/README.md

 ## TODO
 - Gradient stuff
 - Placeholders (for keys, translations, selectors)
-- Escaping
 - Actually implement serializer (as all we have now is deserializer lol)
 - Closing colors(?)

 ## Get it
-Right now everything is handled using [JitPack](https://jitpack.io/#GlowingInk/InkyMessage/master-SNAPSHOT)
+Right now everything is handled using [JitPack](https://jitpack.io/#GlowingInk/InkyMessage)

 ### Maven
 Add to repositories